-SuAVE proved to be a useful tool teaching undergraduate research methods in sociology at UCSD for the last two years, as many students came to statistics classes with little math background and a lot of anxiety.
+SuAVE proved to be a useful tool for teaching undergraduate research methods in sociology, as many students came to statistics classes with little math background and a lot of anxiety.
 SuAVE’s user-friendly, visual approach to statistical analysis enabled students to explore simple social science questions with survey data in an intuitive way, without having to master first the mathematical tools of statistics.
 Its unique capacity to animate transitions between the big picture and individual cases with great ease was critical to explaining statistical approaches to students, especially in presenting the relationship between small N, case based, idiographic, comparative arguments, and large N, variable based, nomothetic explanations.

 The visual approach implemented in SuAVE allows students to scrutinize cases by looking up all relevant information about a specific case.
 This proves to be helpful in three ways:

 - it allows the student to look more closely at unusual values in univariate distributions, to find out whether these are true outliers or data errors.

 - it lets the student examine outliers in bivariate distributions of correlated indicators of the same concept to better understand the ability of individual indicators to capture underlying concepts.

 - using deviant case analysis to discover causal explanations with SuAVE, students learn that, rather than be treated as random noise, exceptions to patterns can teach us a lot about the social world.

 Here are selected student comments from the first two classes taught by Prof. Akos Rona-Tas in 2015 and 2016 (SOCIOLOGY 103M “Computer Applications to Data Management in Sociology”):